 From Name

-By default, the From Name will be set to the name of your site.
-However, you can change this to anything you’d like.
+By default, the From Name will be set to your site’s name.
+However, you can change it to anything you’d like.

 You can also choose to enable the Force From Name setting to apply this name to all emails site-wide.